 The summer program focuses on STEM activities for students to explore Robotics, Technology, Engineering and Science.
-This is usually a four week program, during the month of July, providing one week of activities in each area.
+This is usually a four-week program, during the month of July, providing one week of activities in each area.

 School Safety Patrols

 The School Safety Patrol program provides an opportunity for 4th and 5th grade students learn the importance of leadership.
 The Safety Patrol position is considered “first job” experience.
-Students are “Safety Observers” who report an unsafe activities in and around the school building.
+Students are “Safety Observers” who report an unsafe activity in and around the school building.
 The Safety Patrols also deliver breakfast to classrooms each morning and learn the importance of responsibility and being on time!

 Sponsored by Ms. Jakelin Lake, Parent Liaison and Mr. Smulyan, Fourth Grade Teacher.
 Students meet every Tuesday morning at 7:30pm.
 Students are learning strategies that will be very helpful with Mathematics equations.
 Chess is a great activity for children of ALL ages!